antonycc/aws-serverless-wordcount/README.md

 ```

 Then the files in the archive are examined
-and the words in the sentence fragments are counted in a dataframe
+and the words in the sentence fragments are counted
-and the data frame is exported to a configured target folder
+and the wordcount is exported to a configured target folder
 ```bash
 $ aws s3 ls "s3://serverless-wordcount-result/"
 2018-01-25 23:23:11      61611 fragments-to-process-1K.tar.gz-result.json